CyberFlameGO/svnpython/Doc/library/os.rst

    do not return.
 On Unix, the new executable is loaded into the current process, and will have the same process id as the caller.
 Errors will be reported as :exc:`OSError` exceptions.

-   The current process is replaced immediately.
-Open file objects and descriptors are not flushed, so if there may be data buffered on these open files, you should flush them using :func:`sys.stdout.flush` or :func:`os.fsync` before calling an :func:`exec\*` function.

    The "l" and "v" variants of the :func:`exec\*` functions differ in how command-line arguments are passed.
 The "l" variants are perhaps the easiest